mariod8/logicrux/README.md

 ## Building

-You shouldn't be able to run this bot in other servers as it's build from scratch for LC.
+You can run this bot in other servers.
+You'll have to provide a login token.
+It'll need to be specified in a `.env` file with the name TOKEN_OG `TOKEN_OG=...`

 Anyway if you'd like to try, you can clone the repository to your computer with
 ```